 While many Bordeaux vineyards were confiscated during the French Revolution, that did not happen to Lafon Rochet.
 In fact, the Left Bank estate remained the property of the same family for more than two centuries.

 Chateau Lafon Rochet the Modern Age

-It is Basile Tesseron who is helping usher Chateau Lafon Rochet into the modern age.
-Basile Tesseron, who started at the estate in 2007, after training with negociants, speaks perfect English, with a subtle accent.
-This is something he picked up while living in England.
+It was under the management of Basile Tesseron that Chateau Lafon Rochet was ushered into the modern age.
+Basile Tesseron started at the estate in 2007, after training with negociants.
+He speaks perfect English, with a subtle British accent.
+That is something he picked up while living in England.

 Chateau Lafon Rochet Vineyards, Terroir, Grapes, Winemaking

 The 41-hectare vineyard of Lafon Rochet is planted to 57% Cabernet Sauvignon, 37% Merlot, 4% Petit Verdot, and 2% Cabernet Franc.
 This shows a slight increase in their Cabernet Sauvignon and Petit Verdot plantings.

 On average, the vines are kept at 37 years of age.
 However, the estate has old vines.
 Their oldest parcels have Merlot vines that were planted all the way back in 1938.

 The vineyard is planted to a vine density that ranges from 8,500 to 10,000 vines per hectare.
 However, newer plantings are done at 9,000 vines per hectare.

 As we mentioned previously, the vineyard of Lafon Rochet is in one large block that can be subdivided into 40 separate parcels.
 They have slopes and hills that rise to 26 meters in elevation.

 The vineyard of Lafon Rochet is in almost one single, large parcel, which is unusual for the region, although the vineyard does make a few odd twists, turns, and angles to remain in its single block of vines.